Medal inflation: Early history

 The United States Army, perhaps conscious of the founding fathers' democratic principles, was sparing with its medals.
-Some distinguished generals including the Civil War leaders Ulysses S. Grant and William Tecumseh Sherman wore few if any medals on their uniform.
-Indeed, the US Army had no medal to recognise valor on the battlefield until the Civil War when the Medal of Honor was introduced.
-The Medal of Honor was the only such medal until the US involvement in the First World War when a number of other medals were introduced.
+Some distinguished generals including Civil War leaders Ulysses S. Grant and William Tecumseh Sherman wore few if any medals on their uniform.
+Indeed, the US Army had no medal to recognise valor on the battlefield until the Civil War when the Medal of Honor was first introduced.
+The Medal of Honor was the only such medal until US involvement in the First World War when a number of other medals were introduced.
 Controversy over the number of medals issued dates back to at least the Second World War.
-During the early US involvement in North Africa two US generals visited the front and issued 60 Legion of Merit medals.
+During the early US involvement in North Africa, two US generals visited the front and issued 60 Legion of Merit medals.
 These medals criteria should have limited them only to very senior officers and the majority of the 60 issued were outside of the criteria.
 US President Franklin D. Roosevelt disapproved of this action but did not veto the awards.
 The Second World War as a whole saw a significant increase in the number of medals issued to individual servicemen.